-Godavari (Inchampali)-Krishna (Pulichintala) Link (Link 03)
+Godavari (Inchampalli) - Krishna (Pulichintala) Link (Link 03)

-This link will divert 4,370 MCM of water from the Godavari into a new reservoir on the Krishna at Pulichintala, with a gross storage capacity of 1,296 MCM, through a new, 312 km - long link canal.
-The water yields at 75 % and 50 % assurances are estimated to be 66,193 and 76,185 MCM respectively and the surplus surface water balances after satisfaction of all projected requirements at Inchampali are at +20,327 and +29,987 MCM, respectively.
-Similar estimates are done for the Muneru, Paleru and Musi tributaries of the Krishna.
+This link will divert 4,370 MCM from the Godavari into a new reservoir on the Krishna at Pulichintala, with a gross storage capacity of 1,296 MCM through a new, 312-km link canal.
+The yields at 75% and 50% assurance are estimated to be 66,193 and 76,185 MCM and surplus surface water balances after satisfaction of all projected requirements at Inchampalli are 20,327 and 29,987 MCM, respectively.
+Similar estimates are done for Muneru, Palleru and Musi tributaries of the Krishna.

-The feasibility report explicitly suggests that all requirements in the Godavari, downstream of Inchampali, can be met by the water available from the incremental catchment area located between the Inchampali and Dawlaishwaram barrages and with the surplus water transferred from the Mahanadi.
-Therefore, no water is likely to be released from the Inchampali downstream and all water at Inchampali will instead be diverted to the Krishna.
-The feasibility report refers to simulations of the Inchampali reservoir at a monthly step, over the period of 1951-1981, supplying both the Pulichintala and Nagarjunasagar links (4,370 and 16,426 MCM respectively).
-Simulations suggest that all requirements will be satisfied with a success rate of 76 %.
-The environmental issues associated with this link are the same as those with the Inchampali - Nagarjunasagar link, as they are for a common storage (Inchampali).
+The feasibility report explicitly suggests that all requirements of the Godavari downstream of Inchampalli can be met by the water available from the incremental catchment area located between Inchampalli and the Dowlaiswaram Barrage and with the surplus water transferred from Mahanadi.
+Therefore, no water is likely to be released from Inchampalli downstream and all water at Inchamapalli will be used for diversion to the Krishna.
+The feasibility report refers to simulations of the Inchampalli Reservoir at a monthly step over the period of 1951-1981 supplying both Pulichintala and Nagarjuna Sagar links (4,370 and 16,426 MCM).
+Simulations suggest that all requirements will be satisfied with a success rate of 76%.
+The environmental issues associated with this link are the same as those with the Inchampalli-Nagarjuna Sagar link, as they are for a common storage (Inchampalli).

-Godavari (Polavaram)-Krishna (Vijayawada) Link (Link 04)
+Godavari (Polavaram) - Krishna (Vijayawada) Link (Link 04)

-This is the most downstream link in both the Godavari and Krishna basins, and the one which is scheduled for construction in the near future.
-It is planned to divert 1,236 MCM of water from the new Polavaram reservoir in the Godavari (with a live storage of 2,130 MCM) to the existing Prakasam barrage in the Krishna, through a new 174-km long link canal.
-The transfer is designed to substitute releases to the Krishna delta from the Nagarjunasagar Dam and to allow 'saved' water to be used for other projects in the Krishna.
-The canal, operating throughout the year, will discharge into the Budameru - a river which flows into the Koleru

-Lake (now effectively a large collection of aquaculture ponds) - and from there the transfer will go through the Budameru diversion canal, discharging into the Krishna 8 km upstream of the Prakasam barrage.
-There is already considerable infrastructure in the lower Godavari, below the proposed Polavaram reservoir.
-Lift irrigation stations along the river provide irrigation in the lower Godavari delta.
-This may decrease the total area expected to benefit from the Polavaram link.
-There is also no mention of how the existing canals will be integrated into the new canal system if and when it's operational.
+This is the most downstream link in both the Godavari and the Krishna basins, and the one which is scheduled for construction.
+It is planned to divert 1,236 MCM of water from the new Polavaram Reservoir on the Godavari (with a live storage of 2,130 MCM) to the existing Prakasam Barrage on the Krishna through a new 174-km link canal.
+The transfer is designed to substitute releases for the Krishna Delta from the Nagarjuna Sagar Dam and to allow "saved" water to be used for other projects in the Krishna.
+The canal, operating throughout the year, will discharge into the Budameru, a river which flows into the Kolleru Lake (which is now effectively a large collection of aquaculture ponds), and from there the transfer will go through the Budameru diversion canal, discharging into the Krishna 8 km upstream of the Prakasam Barrage.
+There is already considerable infrastructure in the Lower Godavari below the proposed Polavaram Reservoir.
+Lift irrigation stations along the river provide irrigation in the Lower Godavari Delta.
+This may decrease the total area claimed to benefit from the Polavaram link.
+There is also no mention of how, and if, the existing canals will be integrated into the new canal system.

-Approximately US\$600,000 (0.2 % of the project cost) is allocated: i) to study the 'environmental and ecological' aspects of the project by various organizations; and ii) for protective measures as may be necessary.
-Since both donor and receiving points are nearly at the outlets of the Godavari and Krishna rivers, environmental impacts may only be felt in both deltas and en-route of the canals, where new irrigation, and domestic and industrial requirements are targeted.
-Possible adverse impacts mentioned in the paper include resettlement, submergence of forest, waterlogging and salinity in the command area.
-Planned mitigation measures include drainage systems in the command area to mitigate salinity, fish ladders through the Polavaram to allow for movement of migratory fish, studies of the nature of existing aquatic weeds in the submerged area as well as other areas.
+Approximately US\$600,000 (0.2% of the project cost) is allocated a) to study the "environmental and ecological" aspects of the project by various organizations, and b) for protective measures as may be necessary.
+Since both donor and receiving points are nearly at the outlets of the Godavari and Krishna rivers, environmental impacts may only be felt in both deltas and en route the canals, where new irrigation, domestic and industrial requirements are targeted.
+Possible adverse impacts mentioned in the report include resettlement, submergence of forests, waterlogging and salinity in the command area.
+Planned mitigation measures include drainage systems in the command area to mitigate salinity, fish ladders through the Polavaram Dam to allow for movement of migratory fish, and studies of the nature of existing aquatic weeds in the submerged area and some others.